 The external base-collector capacitance, Cbcx, is used to model the physical distribution of the junction charge and current flow across the base.
 Cbcx is actually part of the base-collector junction depletion capacitance.
-In [5], Cellier modeled this capacitance as a separate capacitor.
-The parameter XCJC is used to set the fraction of the base-collector capacitance to be found within (internal to) the junction diode model, whereas 1-XCJC is used to set the fraction of capacitance in Cbcx, the capacitance distributed across (external to) the junction diode.
-Rather than compute the base-collector capacitance twice and then multiply each result by XCJC and (1-XCJC) in determining the associated capacitance currents, we can compute the total capacitance current once and multiply this by XCJC and (1-XCJC) to obtain the associated capacitance currents internal to and distributed across the junction.
-This approach to modeling the external base-collector capacitance also resolves the degenerate system problem with the BJT model as described in [5, p 228].
+In (Cellier 1991) this capacitance is modeled as a separate capacitor.
+The parameter XCJC is used to set the fraction of the base-collector capacitance to be found within (internal to) the junction diode model, whereas 1-xCJC is used to set the fraction of capacitance in Cbcx, the capacitance distributed across (external to) the junction diode.
+Rather than compute the base-collector capacitance twice and then multiply each result by XCJC and (1-xCJC) in determining the associated capacitance currents, we can compute the total capacitance current once and multiply this by XCJC and (1-XCJC) to obtain the asporach to modeling the external base-collector capacitance also resolves the degenerate system problem with the BJT model described in (Cellier 1991).

-Using this approach and choosing to compute the base-collector capacitance in the junction diode model, the Cbcx capacitance can be modeled as a dependent current source:
+Using this approach and choosing to compute the base-collector capacitance in the junction diode model, the CDCX capacitance can be modeled as a dependent current source: